-Technical sheet glasses offer a much better surface quality, purity and flatness compared to ordinary standard glasses.
+Technical sheet glasses offer a much better surface quality, purity, and flatness compared to ordinary standard glasses.
 Those products meet the specialized high demands of many industrial optical and optoelectronic applications.
-They often offer special features like a high temperature resistance, a high surface quality and flatness.
-Here you will find the data sheets of our technical flat glasses BOROFLOAT® and B 270® from SCHOTT as well as 1737F, EAGLE2000 and 7059 from CORNING and our selected float glass.
+They often offer special features like a high temperature resistance, a high surface quality, and flatness.
+Here you will find the data sheets of our technical flat glasses BOROFLOAT® and B 270® from SCHOTT as well as 1737F, EAGLE2000, and 7059 from CORNING plus our selected float glass.

 Specialty thin glasses, microsheets, and display glasses offer special features and properties.
 They can be, for example, alkali-free, extremely thin, or light-weight.
 These products are often suitable for commercial optics and for the production of displays or for the design of COG-processes.
 Here you will find the data sheets of our thin glasses, microsheet, and display glasses like D263 T, AF 32® eco, AS 87 eco, MEMpax®, AF45, AF37 from SCHOTT, 1737F, EAGLE2000, 0211 from CORNING, and our selected float glass.

 Optical glasses usually have a very high material purity, contain only very low amount of bubbles and inclusions, and often feature an excellent refractive index homogeneity.
 Materials of this category are mainly used for optics applications with more demanding optical requirements.
 Here you will find links to those products with properties and specifications of some of our optical, block, drawn, rolled, bar, quartz, and precision materials like N-BK7, optical quartz glass (fused silica), ULE® low expansion glass, PYREX®, and VYCOR®.